therenegar/launch/README.md

 ### !CAL.EXE - Calendar
 A basic monthly calendar view.
 Use `Left` and `Right` arrow keys to navigate months, `Home` returns to the current month.

-You can print the calendar out, it will create a full page calendar with big enough space to write.
+You can print the calendar out, it will create a full page calendar with large enough space to write.

+It is seems baaic, but it is deceptive.
+It's also a full blown iCalendar parser for DOS.
 The calendar will show events from a `CAL.ICS` file (in RFC5545 iCalendar Specification) that is located beside `!CAL.EXE`

 **Open files**: You can also use add one or more `.ICS` files as a parameter, and the Calendar will show events from those files.<br/>